Glissando/Rotating-Calipers/README.md

 ## Introduction

-The Rotating Calipers algorithm initial made by Michael Shamos.
-Shamos used this algorithm to generate all antipodal pairs of points on a convex polygon and computing the diameter of a convex polygon.
-This algorithm is based on a proof by Freeman and Shapira and was later generalized by George Toussaint to work in many more use cases such as the surface of a cone.
+The Rotating Calipers algorithm was initially made by Michael Shamos.
+Shamos used this algorithm to generate all antipodal pairs of points on a convex polygon and to compute the diameter of a convex polygon.
+This algorithm is based on a proof by Freeman and Shapira and was later generalized by George Toussaint to work in many more use cases such as on the surface of a cone.
 Godfriend Toussaint gave this algorithm it's name, Rotating Calipers referencing a pair of calipers going across the polygon.
-My motivations for choosing this algorithm was so I could learn more about Computational Geometry.
+My motivations for choosing this algorithm was so I could learn more about the field of Computational Geometry.

 The theorem by Shapira states